Assistax: A Multi-Agent Hardware-Accelerated Reinforcement Learning Benchmark for Assistive Robotics: Conclusion

 \section{Conclusion}

-This paper introduced a hardware-accelerated RL benchmark for assistive robotics.
-The presented task suite and experiments demonstrate that continuous, physics-based 3D environments can, from a computational-cost perspective, compete with simpler, game-like settings commonly used in SARL and MARL, thereby enabling faster research iteration and more thorough evaluations.
-Specifically for AHT, we focused on the case of ZSC, providing a baseline for future advancements in assistive robotics.
-The benefits of hardware acceleration enable efficient training of large numbers of embodied agents; to the best of our knowledge, Assistax is the only benchmark facilitating investigation of ZSC for distinct embodied agents.
-This positions Assistax as the benchmark of choice not only for RL research in assistive robotics but also more broadly within RL and AHT.
+We introduce Assistax, a hardware-accelerated MARL benchmark for assistive robotics.
+The presented task suite and experiments demonstrate that continuous, physics-based 3D environments can, from a computational-cost perspective, compete with simpler, game-like settings commonly used in RL, thereby enabling faster research iteration and more thorough evaluations.
+Beyond MARL, we provide an AHT benchmarking pipeline that offers a suitable testbed for advancing AHT in a range of assistive tasks.
+We release all environments, algorithms, and pre-trained partner policies to support reproducibility and future work.
+As assistive robotics grows in societal importance, we hope Assistax can provide a compelling benchmark to the RL community, bringing the computational efficiency of JAX to bear on the multi-agent challenges inherent in human-robot collaboration.

-\textbf{Limitations and Future Work} There is a trade-off between the algorithm's runtime and the environment's fidelity which may come at the cost of replicating real-world scenarios.
-Off-policy algorithms like SAC require careful consideration of the sampling/replay ratio when parallelising across many simulations \citep{rutherfordJaxMARLMultiAgentRL2024}.
-Further, our benchmark tasks are not long-horizon and are often extensions of reach tasks with additional complexities introduced by the multi-agent interaction.
-Designing reward functions for more complex longer horizon tasks remains very challenging.
+\textbf{Limitations and Future Work.} There is a trade-off between algorithm runtime and environment fidelity, which may come at the cost of accurately replicating real-world scenarios.
+Furthermore, MARL policies do not capture the full complexity of human behaviour; there thus remains a considerable challenge in bridging the gap between high-throughput simulators and the real-world tasks we are targeting.